Honaine: Middle Ages

-The founder of the Almohad dynasty, Ibn Ali El Koumi, later established in Marrakech, was born in Tajra, a hill overlooking Honaïne, two kilometers to the west.
+The founder of the Almohad dynasty, Ibn Ali El Koumi, later established in Marrakesh, was born in Tajra, a hill overlooking Honaïne, two kilometers to the west.
 In 1162, Oran and Honaïne joined forces to build the hundred ships commanded by Abd El Moumen Ben Ali.

 It sheltered the port of the Ifrenides, which later became the most important port of the Almohads in North Africa, which was later to be one of the two ports of the Tlemcen Zianides.
 The port was partially destroyed in 1534, after a brief Spanish occupation.
-Honaine saw the arrival of a large number of Moorish refugees.
+Honaïne saw the arrival of a large number of Moorish refugees.

 Abd El Moumen Ben Ali, founder of the empire of the Almohads was born near Honaïne.

 At the end of the reign of Ali Ben Yoûsof in 1192, the Masmoûda already had formidable forces.
 Heading eastwards, the Almohad (الموحدون in Arabic) troops commanded by Abd El Moumen Ben Ali arrived at the mountains of Tlemcen.
 In Spain, as in the Maghreb, the Almoravids were unable to resist the Almohads.
 Only the "veiled men" who held the Balearics escaped: the Beni Ghanya, who will play a not insignificant role in the history of Algeria.